AG seeking to have Thomas' bond revoked; suspended Somerset DA accused of striking witness' vehicle in late-night pursuit

 The Tribune-Democrat does not report the names of alleged abuse victims unless they step forward publicly.

-Amy Thomas also said state prosecutors or police have not spoken to her about the incident, calling the investigation a poor and "desperate" to bolster their assault case against her husband.
+Amy Thomas also said neither state prosecutors nor police have spoken to her about the incident, calling the investigation a poor and "desperate" to bolster their assault case against her husband.

-Jeff Thomas was released from Cambria County Prison Tuesday after posting $2,500 bond on the domestic assault-related charges.
+Jeffrey Thomas was released from Cambria County Prison on Tuesday after posting $2,500 bond on the domestic assault-related charges.

 He is awaiting trial on charges involving a different Windber woman.
-Jeff Thomas is accused of sexually assaulting and strangling her after entering her home despite warnings to stay away in September 2021.
+Jeffrey Thomas is accused of sexually assaulting and strangling her after entering her home despite warnings to stay away in September 2021.

 That case is currently scheduled for trial in September.

-While still holding the elected title, Thomas has not served as the county's district attorney since fall 2021.
-His law license was temporarily suspended a month after charges were filed — and his pay was also suspended in a Somerset County Salary Board vote.
+While still holding the elected title, JHeffrey Thomas has not served as the county's district attorney since fall 2021.
+His law license was temporarily suspended a month after charges were filed, and his pay was also suspended in a Somerset County Salary Board vote.

+David Hurst is a reporter for The Tribune-Democrat.
+Follow him on Twitter @TDDavidHurst.